akebono03/Images-of-Generators-under-Homomorphisms-of-Double-EHP-Exact-Sequences/README.md

 The calculation of homotopy groups of spheres is a fundamental problem in algebraic topology.
 For an odd prime p, the double EHP sequence is one of the fundamental tools for determining the p-components of the homotopy groups of spheres.
-E^2 denotes the double suspension homomorphism.
-H represents the generalized Hopf invariant.
-P corresponds to the Whitehead product.
+Here, E^2 denotes the double suspension homomorphism, H represents the generalized Hopf invariant, and P corresponds to the Whitehead product.
 This application, in particular for p=3, provides images of these homomorphisms.

 [Toda] H. Toda: Composition methods in homotopy groups of spheres, Ann.
 Math.
 Studies, No. 49, Princeton, 1962.